Junior Fernandes: Ittihad Kalba

 On 19 August 2020, Fernandes joined Ittihad Kalba of the UAE Pro League.

 İstanbul Başakşehir

 On 23 January 2021, Fernandes agreed to a return to Turkey and joined İstanbul Başakşehir on a free transfer.

 Manisa FK

 On 16 January 2023, Fernandes agreed to a return to Turkey and joined Manisa in the TFF First League on a free transfer.

 International career

 Fernandes was called up to the Chile national football team to face friendly matches during the second half of 2011 by team manager Claudio Borghi.
 He debuted officially in the national team on 11 September 2012, on a qualifying match for the 2014 FIFA World Cup against Colombia.

 He was named in the preliminary squad for the 2015 Copa América but was omitted from the final squad.
-He finally made the final squad for the 2019 Copa América, his first major tournament.
+He made the final squad for the 2019 Copa América, his first major tournament.